Verbotene Liebe: Early storylines

-Gay/lesbian storylines
+Gay and lesbian storylines

 Though homosexual relationships were not new in German soap operas, Verbotene Liebe featured many notable same-sex romances during its run.
 Julia's original fiancé, Gero von Sterneck (Broder Hinrichsen), turns out to be gay and has relationships with both men and women before Hinrichsen left the show in 1998.
 Introduced in 1997, young Ulrich "Ulli" Prozeski (Andreas Stenschke) is eventually featured in a coming-out story when he becomes romantically involved with medical student Tom Seifert (Kay Böger) in 1999.
 After Stenschke left the show in late 2000, Tom begins dating Oliver Sabel (Jo Weil).
 Six months later, in 2001, Ulli suddenly returns to town for a short stay that creates tensions between Tom and Oliver.
 Tom and Ulli are finally reunited with guest appearances in the show's 10th anniversary episode in 2005.

 In 2006, Verbotene Liebe celebrated the first lesbian wedding in German television history between Carla von Lahnstein (Claudia Hiersche) and Susanne Brandner (Claudia Scarpatetti).
 The show later paired Carla with Stella Mann (Anne Wis), a relationship embraced by fans because the characters "were portrayed like the other couples on the show, including scenes showing their physical intimacy."

-Verbotene Liebe received international attention in 2008 with the love story of Christian Mann (Jo Weil) and Oliver Sabel (Thore Schölermann).
+Verbotene Liebe received international attention in 2008 with the love story of Oliver Sabel and Christian Mann (Thore Schölermann).
 Weil and Schölermann were lauded internationally for their cliché-free portrayal of a same-sex couple, and Olli and Christian's 2010 marriage was the first church wedding between two men ever dramatized on German television.
 In 2013, Verbotene Liebe was called "a beacon of LGBT inclusivity on an international level" amid the popularity of Olli and Christian.

 The final same-sex love story Verbotene Liebe created was the relationship between former music star Marlene Wolf (Melanie Kogler) and fashion designer Rebecca von Lahnstein (Tatjana Kästel).
 The story of this couple began in 2012 and garnered a sizable international following.
 In November 2013, AfterEllen ranked the Marlene and Rebecca as No. 14 and 15 in their "Top 25 Lesbian/Bi Characters on TV" list, as two of only three non-English speaking characters.
-AfterEllen wrote at the time: "Sometimes you kiss your boyfriend's sister during a game of spin the bottle and the next thing you know, you’re falling in love with her and leaving your groom on your wedding day and chasing down your lesbian love before she flies off to Los Angeles forever.
-Soaps are soaps, all over the world, and their love stories are so ridiculously delicious.
-Even more amazing: A whole year after they confessed their feelings for each other, Rebecca and Marlene are both still alive!
-Four for you, Germany.
-You go, Germany."